filswan/js-mcs-sdk/README.md

 ## Create a Bucket

-Use the `createBucket` function to create a bucket.
+Provide a Bucket Name and use the `createBucket` function to create a bucket.
+The `createResponse` will contain the Bucket's UID.

 ```js
 require('dotenv').config()